-We strongly believe that human capital is the most important value to an organization.
+The Board strongly believes that human capital is the most important value to an organisation.
 To ensure a safe and healthy working condition for our employees, the Group has developed guidelines to safeguard employees in all of its business operations.
-Environmental, Health and Safety ("EHS") Committee within the Group ensure that health and safety policies are effectively implemented and continuously be improved.
+The Environmental, Health and Safety ("EHS") Committee within the Group ensures that health and safety policies are effectively implemented and continuously improved.

-To safeguard our employees and instill the values and knowledge essential to a safe and healthy workplace, we continuously undertake first aid training, health talks, fire drills and plant evacuation exercises.
+To safeguard our employees and instill the values and knowledge essential to a safe and healthy workplace, the Group continuously undertakes first aid training, health talks, fire drills and plant evacuation exercises.
 At the Group's manufacturing locations, we have continued to ensure that our safety equipment and systems are functioning properly and are well maintained.